madhug-nadig/articles/_posts/2017-11-23-implementing-genetic-algorithms-from-scratch-in-python-machine-learning.md

 ### Bringing it all together

 Now that the core functions are implemented, the `run` function can be implemented that will orchestrate the entire algorithm.
-The `run` function will also be the entry point of running our genetic algorithm.
+The `run` function will also be the entry point to run our genetic algorithm.
 In this function, we essentially implement the pseudocode added in one of the sections above.

 #### Termination Condition:

-Before implementing the `run` function, the termination condition has to be set that represents the point at which we are satisfied with the result.
-In this case, we have a few options options:
+Before implementing the `run` function, the termination condition has to be set.
+The termination condition represents the point at which we are satisfied with the result and stop the algorithm.

+In this case, we have a few options to choose from:

 1. Terminate once the cost goes below a certain value.
 2. Terminate once a pre-defined number of generations have been created.